Made on Purpose

 Welcome to the third in a series of God on Monday reflections on purpose!

 God loves variety and diversity.
-Recent snowfall in the UK is a reminder that in a handful of snow, there are several million unique snowflakes – not one of them is like another.
-Apparently, God likes that kind of variety in people too.
+Recent snowfall in the UK is a reminder that in a handful of snow, there are several million unique snowflakes – not one of them is the same as another.
+God likes that kind of variety in people too.
 Take the gallery of faces you see on your next Zoom call.
 None are alike.
 Each face represents a unique and complex person.

 This truth is reflected in some beautiful poetry in the Psalms: ‘You created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made’ (Ps 139.13-14a).
 Apparently, even our tiny fingerprints were God-designed.
 Their uniqueness reflects with what creativity and intricacy God has made us.